Yandisa/MyCV/README.md

 # 🌟 Yandisa Gaju — Portfolio Website

-A professional portfolio website showcasing my transition from **Engineering Technician** to **Software Developer**.
-This site was built as part of the HyperionDev Software Engineering Bootcamp to highlight my skills, experience, and upcoming projects.
+This is my personal portfolio and CV website, built to showcase my journey from Engineering Technician to aspiring Software Developer.
+It highlights my skills, background, and real-world projects developed during and beyond the HyperionDev Software Engineering Bootcamp.

 ---